JmL130169/UQ_IV_Regression/README.md

 * "bias_coverage_gwas.R" is the code to generate MAB, MSE and coverage probability plots.
 * "Fig2c_qq_plot_type1.R" is the code to generate QQ-plot.

 In the direction "data", we have the data of simulation results for each of 10 scenarios described in the main paper.
-As for the data we used in this work, it is from UK Biobank dataset, and the individual data can be accessed from the UK Biobank study at https://www.ukbiobank.ac.uk.
+As for the data we used in this work, it is from UK Biobank dataset.
+The individual data can be accessed from the UK Biobank study at https://www.ukbiobank.ac.uk.